kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 Currently logging verbosity is only supported for Kubevirt.

 ### Kubevirt
+In order to define logging verbosity for Kubevirt, it's possible to define per-component (e.g. `virt-handler`, `virt-launcher`, etc) value, or per-node value.
+All the log verbosity definitions are optional and would automatically set to a default value by Kubevirt if not value is defined.
+While there is no tight definition on the behavior for each component and log verbosity value, the higher the log verbosity value is the higher the verbosity will get.

-In order to define logging verbosity for Kubevirt, the following can be configured on HyperConverged CR:
+For example, the following can be configured on HyperConverged CR:
 ```yaml
 kind: HyperConverged
 metadata: